flash-forward-reviews/flash-forward-reviews.github.io/_posts/2025-01-13-The-2024-Video-Game-Year-in-Review-Autopsy.md

 Sayonara Wild Hearts looks like early 2010s Instagram.
 You have to accept this.

-It also ends with a young adult “getting over her problems” by playing the acoustic guitar in her Kitschy modern bedroom.
+It also ends with a young adult “getting over her problems” by playing the acoustic guitar in her kitschy modern bedroom.
 You have to accept this.

 Sayonara Wild Hearts is a playable arcade intractable music video, where you free-run your way through levels and try to get a high score.
 Each level has a different gimmick.
 There’s one where you’re on a motorcycle that’s always shooting, so you need to position yourself in front of enemies to kill them and stay alive.
 There’s one where you’re on a screen with a full 2D plane of motion, basically playing advanced Asteroids that’s timed to the beat.
 The best one is this crazy fuckin thing where you play 3 different levels layered on top of each other that swap to the beat: